Fall Foliage Vacations: The Best Places to Travel in the U.S.

 Charlottesville and Shenandoah National Park

-Virginia’s Shenandoah National Park is famous for Skyline Drive, a 105-mile stretch of road with more than 70 overlooks.
-During fall, every curve in the road offers a new view of fall foliage.
-Charlottesville is the perfect home base for experiencing fall foliage in the region.
-We love Charlottesville’s charming historic downtown, nearby wineries, and proximity to Shenandoah.
-We recommend staying at the Omni Charlottesville and visiting Blenheim Vineyards or Pippin Hill Vineyards during your visit!
-Make sure to save time for a road trip along Skyline Drive in Shenandoah to fully experience the region in the fall!
+Virginia's Shenandoah National Park is famous for Skyline Drive, a 105-mile stretch of road with more than 70 overlooks.
+In the fall, every curve offers a new view of the foliage.
+Charlottesville is the perfect home base for the region.
+We love its historic downtown, nearby wineries, and easy proximity to Shenandoah.
+We recommend staying at the Omni Charlottesville and visiting Blenheim Vineyards or Pippin Hill Vineyards during your trip.
+Be sure to save time for a drive along Skyline Drive to fully experience the region.

-When to visit: Peak foliage typically occurs in mid October, but higher elevations along Skyline Drive may change earlier.
+When to visit: Peak foliage typically happens in mid October, though higher elevations along Skyline Drive may change earlier.

 How to get there: Fly into Charlottesville Albemarle Airport or Washington, then drive to Charlottesville.